-Topic Observer notes Reference Data Buoys CMM 2009-05 seeks to protect data buoys, which are important for weather and tsunami monitoring, from damage due to fishing activities.
+Торіс Observer Notes Reference Data Buoys CMM 2009-05 seeks to protect data buoys, which are important for weather and tsunami monitoring, from damage due to fishing activities.
 Operators are prohibited from fishing within one nautical mile of or interacting with a data buoy.
 Operators are encouraged to report all entanglements to the flag State.
 Observers are asked to note the buoys described in this CMM and the information package attachment.
 When a vessel encounters one of the buoys described in this CMM, an observer must collect information as required in the CMM, noting the type of buoy and its location.
 CMM 2009-05 Daily catch and effort reporting CMM 2013-05 requires that operators maintain daily catch and effort records on board the vessel and to submit a copy to the flag State at prescribed times.
-This CMM is intended to ensure that all CCMs are able to provide detailed catch and effort data on their fishing activities to the Commission, in accordance with WCPFC rules for scientific data submission.
-Observers have the right to inspect this daily vessel log, so as to get information required for ROP forms.
-Observers are asked to note whether the vessel operator maintains this log on a daily basis.
+This CMM is intended to ensure that all CCMs can provide detailed catch and effort data on their fishing activities to the Commission, in accordance with WCPFC rules for scientific data submission.
+Observers have the right to inspect this daily vessel log, to get information required for ROP forms.
+Observers are asked to note whether the vessel operator maintains this log daily.
 CMM 2013-05